-Deborah Taira Juarez is an associate professor of pharmacy practice at the Daniel K. Inouye College of Pharmacy, University of Hawai‘i at Hilo.
+Deborah Taira Juarez is a professor of pharmacy practice at the Daniel K. Inouye College of Pharmacy, University of Hawai‘i at Hilo.
 Her research focuses on medication adherence, cost-effectiveness of cardiovascular interventions, and health disparities, particularly involving Asian and Pacific Americans.
 She has worked at the Health Institute at the New England Medical Center examining outcomes from the patient perspective and spent ten years working at Hawai‘i Medical Service Association analyzing large administrative datasets, including cost and lab data.

 “Much of my work over the past decade has focused on understanding factors related to ethnic disparities in medication adherence,” she says.
 “We have found that Native Hawaiians, Filipinos, and other Pacific islanders all have worse medication adherence than Caucasians.”
 Her work has included the development of interventions that improve medication adherence in these groups.